docopt/docopt/README.md

 - `options` is an object with instance variables corresponding to each option.
 It can be pretty-printed for debugging (try `example.py`).
-Names of instance variables will be formed based option names, so that characters that are not allowed in instance variable names (such as dash `-`) will be substituted with underscore `_`.
-E.g. option `--print-out` will be presented as `options.print_out`, and option `-v, --verbose` will be presented as `options.verbose`, giving precedence to longer variant.
+Names of instance variables will be based on option names, so that characters that are not allowed in an instance variable name (such as dash `-`) will be substituted with underscore `_`.
+E.g. option `--print-out` will be presented as `options.print_out`, and option `-v, --verbose` will be presented as `options.verbose`, giving precedence to a longer variant.

 - `arguments` is a list of non-option arguments.